Ensuring Information Security

 Management of information assets

-The department that created information or the person in charge of the department that received information from other parties, establishes the confidentiality, scope of disclosure, and handling of the information as the owner of the information, and protects the information appropriately.
+At the department that created information or the department that received information from other parties, the manager of such department establishes the confidentiality, scope of disclosure, and handling of the information as the owner of the information, and protects the information appropriately.
 Information disclosed by and received from other parties under a confidentiality agreement will be managed as confidential information in accordance with the provisions of the Panasonic Group Global ISM (Information Security Management) Regulations and related rules.
 Departments that hold information will conduct periodic inventory checks to identify the confidential information and check its management status, thereby proving that the confidential information is properly managed in the Company.

 Education and training

 The Information Security Promotion Office regularly plans and implements education and training to prevent information leaks.
-Specific initiatives include e-learning using the Panasonic Group’s training systems and targeted attack e-mail drills.
-In our rank-based training, we also bring in outside instructors to train management and organizational leaders.
-Through these initiatives, we are working to thoroughly enforce our information security rules and raise employee awareness.
+Specific initiatives include e-learning programs, targeted attack e-mail drills, and seminars by outside instructors to train management and organization leaders.
+We have also produced an educational manga in six languages to enable all employees to learn about information security in a fun way, and are distributing it globally.

 Audit and ISO27001 certification